Farmers have a secret weapon to save your food from climate chaos

 Cruse and his team at the Daily Erosion Project estimate that on average, Iowa’s landscape is losing soil at an average annual rate of about 5.4 tons per year.
 That estimate is low, he says, because the team is still working on an accurate estimate for ephemeral-gully erosion, and don’t currently count it in their calculations.
 The best guess, based on international research, is that gullies carry way on average an additional 3 tons per acre of soil annually.
 Soil naturally replenishes at about 0.5 tons per acre per year.
 Add it up, and Iowa is losing soil at a rate about 16 times faster than it can be replenished.

 That’s bad news, because eroded soils lose their ability to absorb water, leaving more to run-off and creating more ephemeral gullies and floods in volatile springs.
-As they continue moving from fields into streams, they pollute water with fertilizers, contributing to a web of water-quality crises that stretch from Lake Erie to the Gulf of Mexico, where much of the midwest’s runoff ends up.
-Eroded soils also hold less water, leaving them extremely vulnerable to extreme droughts like the one that caused corn yields to plunge in 2012.
+As soil moves from fields into streams, it pollutes water with fertilizers, contributing to a web of water-quality crises that stretch from Lake Erie to the Gulf of Mexico, where much of the midwest’s runoff ends up.
+Eroded soils also hold less water, leaving them vulnerable to extreme droughts like the one that caused corn yields to plunge in 2012.

 I asked Rick about a technology fix: couldn’t, say, gene-edited crops engineered to shrug off drought bail us out?
 He chuckled.
 “Formula One is a great technology, and when you put it on the Indianapolis Speedway it does marvelous things,” he said.
 “But on a dirt road behind the house, in a pasture?
 Same technology, but it just doesn’t perform.”